dullhunk/placement-visits/index.md

 * How are you planning to develop these skills?
 Include soft & hard skills
 * Are there any other things you want to work on before the placement finishes?

-## Placement report
+## Placement report for students
-The type of placement report you write depends on your degree program
+The type of placement report the student writes depends on their degree program:

 * For Bachelors students, there's a self explanatory template at [overleaf.com/latex/templates/industrial-placement-report/vcjymrgmcpzh](https://www.overleaf.com/latex/templates/industrial-placement-report/vcjymrgmcpzh)
 * For MEng students, speak to the MEng tutor, Tim Morris [research.manchester.ac.uk/en/persons/tim.morris](https://research.manchester.ac.uk/en/persons/tim.morris)